SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 also provides its own drivers maintained by the project for the cases where this is not a reality.

-Selenium provides a framework tieing all of the drivers together, making it useful for cross-browser automatio

 The Selenium framework ties all of these pieces together through a user-facing interface that enables the different browser backends to be used transparently, enabling cross-browser and cross-platform